erbvender/HX/README.md

 # HX
-get load cell counts with noice filter HX711
+get load cell counts with noice filter from HX711